cybergis/cybergis-compute-core/docs/lifecycle.md

 ***

 > ⚠️ JAT should be deprecated due to performance reasons, transition to only Jupyter Auth.

 Job Token uses JAT (Job Access Token) as encryption scheme defined in [src/JAT.ts](https://github.com/cybergis/cybergis-compute-core/blob/v2/src/JAT.ts).
 Both client (SDK) and the server needs to use JAT in order for it to work.
 The client receives a `secretToken`, and parses it into `accessToken`.
 The server decodes the `accessToken` using `jat.parseAccessToken(aT)` and get information related to the job (mainly Job ID).

 JAT is an **inefficient** design because validating an `accessToken` requires hashing every known `secretToken`s to match.
 The [Guard](https://github.com/cybergis/cybergis-compute-core/blob/v2/src/Guard.ts) object is designed to cache trusted `accessToken` and return `Job` object when validated.

 ***

 For **user** authentication, we use the existing [Jupyter API Token](https://jupyterhub.readthedocs.io/en/stable/reference/rest.html) system.
-Given the `url` of the Jupyter instance and the `token`, we can ask JupyterLab to validate the `token` and get the username.
+Given the `url` of the Jupyter instance and the `token`, we can ask Jupyter to validate the `token` and get the username.
 All Jupyter Auth related services are defined in [/src/JupyterHub.ts](https://github.com/cybergis/cybergis-compute-core/blob/v2/src/JupyterHub.ts)

 ***